Building Work Basics:

 Planning seeks to guide the way our towns, cities and countryside develop.
 This includes the use of land & buildings, the appearance of buildings, landscaping considerations, highway access and the impact that the development will have on the general environment.

-For many types of building work, separate permission under both regimes (separate processes) will be required.
+For many types of building work, separate permission under both regimes (different processes) will be required.
 For other building work, such as internal alterations, Buildings Regulations approval will probably be needed, but Planning permission may not be.
 You may also have responsibilities under the construction health and safety regulations.